-The team view this aspect as a key strength.
-The involvement of employers in the design of this programme has been significant, perhaps more so than any other Foundation Degree.
-Over three thousand employers responded to the consultation exercise conducted by the CIPP that led directly to the development of the FdA in Payroll Management.
-Employer involvement in the course continues at a steering level with employer representatives on the Board of the CIPP and regular employer forums hosted by the CIPP.
+The involvement of employers in the design of this programme has been significant, Employer involvement in the course continues at a steering level with employer representatives on the Board of the CIPP and regular employer forums hosted by the CIPP.

-At the course level the majority of the CIPP tutors are practising payroll experts, most of whom are also active payroll managers.
+At the course level all of the CIPP tutors are practising pension experts, and are also active pension managers.
 This approach brings a very high level of currency and experience both to the course and to student learning.